Mhmwood/Mhmwood/README.md

-- 👋 Hi, I’m @Mhmwood
+# 👋 Hi, I’m @Mhmwood

-- 👀 I’m interested in ...
+- 👀 I’m interested in web development, especially front-end technologies and building user-friendly interfaces.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced TypeScript, React, and other front-end tools.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting web development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  You can contact me via [LinkedIn](www.linkedin.com/in/mhmwood-saad-927956352) or email me at [mhmwoodw@gmail.com].

 <!---
 Mhmwood/Mhmwood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.